ibmdb/python-ibmdb/README.md

 * [Activating the license certificate file for DB2 Connect Unlimited Edition](https://www.ibm.com/developerworks/community/blogs/96960515-2ea1-4391-8170-b0515d08e4da/entry/unlimited_licensing_in_non_java_drivers_using_db2connectactivate_utlility1?lang=en).
 * [Unlimited licensing using db2connectactivate utility](https://www.ibm.com/developerworks/community/blogs/96960515-2ea1-4391-8170-b0515d08e4da/entry/unlimited_licensing_in_non_java_drivers_using_db2connectactivate_utlility1?lang=en.)

-Following are the details of the client license versions that you need to be able to connect to databases on non-LUW servers:
+If you intend to install the clidriver manually, Following are the details of the client driver versions that you can download from [CLIDRIVER](https://public.dhe.ibm.com/ibmdl/export/pub/software/data/db2/drivers/odbc_cli/) to be able to connect to databases on non-LUW servers.
+You would need the client side license file as per Version for corresponding installation.:

-#### <a name="LicenseDetails"></a> Client license for Specific Platform and Architecture
+#### <a name="LicenseDetails"></a> CLIDriver and Client license versions for Specific Platform and Architecture

 |Platform      |Architecture    |Cli Driver               |Supported     |Version      |
 | :---:        |  :---:         |  :---:                  |  :---:       | :--: